Yandex Cloud

 To create a Yandex StoreDoc cluster:

-1. Check whether the folder has any subnets for the cluster hosts:
+1. Verify that your folder has subnets for cluster host placement:

 yc vpc subnet list